Feincraft/PowerProgressive/README.md

 ![Open Generate Icons](https://user-images.githubusercontent.com/32096531/194398517-de4c528f-7fc8-4d89-ba83-bd72dceff531.png)

 Select a 512x512 icon from the dialog and click "Generate".
-The extension will create a set of icons for every size and will automatically populate
+The extension will create a set of icons for every size and will automatically populate the manifest.

 ![Generate Icons](https://user-images.githubusercontent.com/32096531/194398638-5457f087-45d5-4217-9c13-e0f33a18eb1c.png)